 I don't know where the music comes from.
 I just know I'm not supposed to keep it.

-Chicago singer-songwriter Jeff Brown grew up with his ears fixed on the musical intricacies of Iron Maiden records, but over the years has chosen to explore a softer side of music.
+Virginia via Chicago singer-songwriter Jeff Brown grew up with his ears fixed on the musical intricacies of Iron Maiden records, but over the years has chosen to explore a softer side of music.
 These days, he creates songs rooted in the gentle musings of contemplative trailblazers like Carole King and James Taylor with modern touches similar to Damien Rice and Iron & Wine.
 He cites his musical influences as, "Girls and alcohol, mostly," and uses passion, a sense of humor, and a comforting stage presence to bring to life love songs for people that are sick of the same old love songs.
-He tours regionally, nationally, and internationally, having spent Spring of 2016 on a month-long tour of Iceland, England, Ireland, and Scotland.
+He tours regionally, nationally, and internationally, having recently spent a month on tour in Iceland, England, Ireland, and Scotland.

 No interviews found for this artist.

 1: What artist would you most love to work with?

 2: What instrument brings you the most joy?

 "Learning to play guitar will get you women..."
 Spoiler: results may vary.